benfoley/react-admin-site-template/README.md

 (eg `projectname-admin.web.app` & `projectname-site.web.app`).

-Add custom domains for both Firebase sites.
+#### Add custom domains for both Firebase sites.

 Starting with the `-admin` site, click its View button.
 Click the Add custom domain button and enter the domain details you want to use.

+You may need to verify domain ownership by adding a DNS TXT record that Firebase provides.

 For the admin site, use `admin.mydomain.com` (replace `mydomain.com` with your domain name).
 Click continue, then create new `A` type DNS records in your domain's DNS management interface using the provided IP addresses and the name `admin`.
 If you are using Google Domains as the registrar, create one `admin A` record, then edit it to add the next IP address (two records with the same name are not allowed).